Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Further, its shooting speed of 10 fps proves an exceptional solution for capturing fast-paced action sequences.

-I grabbed more of my subject in motion than I would with a standard speed setting.
+I grabbed more of my subject in motion than with a standard speed setting.

 Why is this camera the best?

-This one is one of their newest offerings by Fujifilm, the XP140, and it’s a great choice for any photographer looking to take their craft to the next level.
+This one is one of their newest offerings by Fujifilm, the XP140, and it’s an excellent choice for any photographer looking to take their craft to the next level.

 It is built around a 12-megapixel sensor that produces high-quality images.